Paid-up members forced out of additional money.

 For many years (in fact, up until the current immoral regime took charge of Six of One) conventions and events held by Six of One were free of charge.
 Most fan-clubs or Societies make a charge for their Conventions, so it was not too surprising that Six of One started doing the same.

-On top of their £20 membership fee, members who wanted to attend the indoor events of the Convention in March 2003 were asked to pay an additional £25 charge in able to attend.
-Although members were not told what this money would go towards, it seemed a reasonable price to pay for an event which, in previous years, had been packed with star guests and events.
+On top of their £28.20 membership fee , members who wanted to attend the indoor events of the Convention are asked to pay an additional £25+ charge in able to attend.
+Although members were not told what this money would go towards, it seemed a reasonable price to pay for an event which, in the 1980s and 1990s, had been packed with star guests and events.

 Up until that point , the Convention had been paid for out of Society funds and raffle donations.
 One would therefore expect that if the Convention was to be paid for separately, that the membership fees would decrease (as they were no longer subsidising the event).
 Not the case with Six of One, though.
-Membership fees actually increased by over 10%!!
+Membership fees actually increased after the current regime took charge!

-Many of the members who paid this £25 charge to attend the Convention were stunned, however, when they were told (after they had paid and registered) that the only way they could attend was to pay for a further year's membership, even though they were fully paid-up members for another month after the Convention took place.
+The society's convention has been dripped with controversy since the current regime took charge... m any of the members who paid this charge at one Convention in recent years to attend the Convention were stunned, however, when they were told (after they had paid and registered) that the only way they could attend was to pay for a further year's membership, even though they were fully paid-up members for another month after the Convention took place.
 Thus, people who possibly did not wish to renew, but had been fully paid-up members for many years and wanted to attend the Convention, were told they would not be able to unless they adhered to this condition.
+The renewal date for membership, regardless of when a member joins, is April Fools day - one week or so before the Convention takes place.
+Thus, if a member joins in February, they have to renew again 6 weeks later to have the right to then pay a further fee to attend the Convention.

 Should a Society happy to force members into rejoining be allowed to get away with it?
 No, but get away with it they did.